-A person can become bankrupt by making application (Debtor’s Petition) or by a creditor applying to the Court for the Court to make an Order (Sequestration Order) that the person be made bankrupt (Creditor’s Petition).
+You can become bankrupt by making your own application (debtor’s petition) or by one of your creditors applying to the court for an order (sequestration order) that you be made bankrupt (creditor’s petition).

-We recommend that you make your own application for bankruptcy as doing so has a number of positive advantages.
-These advantages include:
+We recommend you make your own application for bankruptcy because it offers several positive advantages, such as:

-- A Debtor’s Petition will give a more timely resolution to your financial problems.
+- A faster resolution to your financial problems.

-- Stress levels will normally be lower if you are making the decision rather than waiting to see what timeframe someone else will decide for you.
+- Your stress levels will be lower if you make the decision rather than waiting for someone else to decide the timeframe for you.

-- Once you have recognised the need for bankruptcy to resolve your financial problems – the sooner you can gain the protection of bankruptcy – the sooner you can push on with your life.
-You will have drawn the line in the sand – have certainty – and start going to work each day with your wages protected for you and your family.
+- Once you realise bankruptcy will help solve your financial problems, the sooner you can get on with your life – going to work with your pay protected for you and your family.

-- If you apply for bankruptcy you are able to ask a Trustee to be the Trustee of your bankrupt estate.
-You do not have this option for a Creditor’s Petition.
+- If bankruptcy is your choice, you can ask a trustee to take care of your bankrupt estate.
+You do not have this option for a creditor’s petition.

-- The creditor is able to talk to the Trustee’s office to find out where they stand and to find out whether they should write off their debt or what percentage is likely to be recovered.
+- The protection of bankruptcy means the creditors’ phone calls will stop. they can talk to the trustee to find out where they stand and how much they are likely to recover or whether they should write off their debt.

 - The creditor does not incur the cost of making application to the court for your bankruptcy.